 SIGN UP WELL AHEAD OF TIME

-The sign-up deadline is six working days before the exam date, but the earlier you sign up, the better.
-Remember to account for holidays.
+The sign-up deadline is eight days before the exam date, remember to account for holidays - the earlier you sign up, the better.
 Distance students who want to sit the exam at a local study centre are advised to sign up as early as possible – at least 14 days before the exam date.

 The sign-up window may be slightly irregular for exams in the new year or around other holidays, major or otherwise.
 This allows the local study centres enough time to secure the necessary resources.
 Because the sign-up window for on-campus exams closes six working days before the exam, you may need to sign up more than eight days before the exam date.